 We offer the full package

-Based in Cardiff and covering Wales and the Southwest, we can offer customers the full fire door package from inspections to brand new installs.
-We use a BMTRADA Q-Mark accredited fire door manufacture who are based in the UK and are ourselves BMTRADA Q-Mark certified for the maintenance and installations of fire doors.
-By being third party accredited we are regularly audited to ensure our installation and maintenance work meets the high standard set by the accrediting body and gives the client peace of mind that they have a door that in the event of a fire could ultimately save lives.
+Based in Cardiff and covering Wales and the Southwest, we can offer customers the full fire door package from inspections to brand-new installs.
+We use a BMTRADA Q-Mark accredited fire door manufacturer who is based in the UK.
+We are BMTRADA Q-Mark certified for the maintenance and installation of fire doors.
+By being third-party certified we are regularly audited to ensure our installation and maintenance work meets the high standard set by the accrediting body and gives the client peace of mind that they have a door that in the event of a fire could ultimately save lives.

 If we can be of any assistance or you would like some advice on your fire doors, please do not hesitate to contact our Fire Door Division here at Ceaton and we would be more than happy to discuss your requirements.